 EU pay transparency directive: The 2026 deadline reshaping HR across Europe

-In less than two years, new rules will require every employer in the European Union – from multinationals to mid-sized firms – to make pay practices visible, measurable and fair.
+In less than a year, new rules will require every employer in the European Union – from multinationals to mid-sized firms – to make pay practices visible, measurable and fair.

 From principle to proof: The five new pillars of pay transparency

-These interlinked obligations that will require HR and payroll teams to rethink how data, governance and communication intersect.
+These interlinked obligations that will require HR, payroll, rewards and legal teams to rethink how data, governance and communication intersect.

 1. Pay range disclosure in job postings: